Milk Share

 Meet Ursula and Baby Brie

-Ursula is a 4 year-old Jersey dairy cow from a rescue in Campo.
+Ursula is a 4 year-old Jersey/Brown Swiss cross dairy cow.
 She came to us pregnant by a Jersey bull.
 We selected her for her incredible temperament.
 She likes people and is mellow and inquisitive.
 We think that she may have some Brown Swiss dairy cow in her ancestry which may contribute to her zen demeanor and her large size.
 She’s about 4 inches taller than the biggest Jerseys!

 Her favorite treats are grape and banana leaves.

 Her baby, Brie, was born Friday, October 18th at 9:40 a.m.
 She weighed 62 pounds and was very sleepy.
-Brie now does zoomies in her corral and likes behind the ear scratches from humans and licks from her mama.
+Brie now does zoomies in her corral and likes under the chin scratches from humans and licks from her mama.

 We keep baby with her mama.
 This makes for a happy cow and a well adjusted calf who learns how to be a bovine from her mom.
 (This isn’t feasible for large dairies.
 They sell the calf right away so they get all the milk and cream and don’t have to manage calves.)